conan-io/docs/reference/env_vars.rst

 **Defaulted to**: Not defined

-Specify the base folder to be used with the :ref:`short paths<short_paths_reference>` feature.
+Specify the base folder to be used with the :ref:`short paths<attribute_short_paths>` feature.
 When not specified, the packages marked as `short_paths` will be stored in the `C:\\.conan` (or the current drive letter).

 If set to "None", it will disable the `short_paths` feature in Windows for modern Windows that enable long paths at the system level.